 Modern strategies pursuing positive returns with lower volatility than more traditional funds

 Absolute return funds offer an alternative to more traditional stock, bond, or balanced funds.
-An absolute return strategy is independent of traditional benchmarks such as the S&P 500 Index or the Barclays U.S. Aggregate Bond Index, and has it the freedom to invest in a wide variety of securities as well as a variety of strategies to hedge specific types of risk.
+An absolute return strategy is independent of traditional benchmarks such as the S&P 500 Index or the Bloomberg U.S. Aggregate Bond Index, and has it the freedom to invest in a wide variety of securities as well as a variety of strategies to hedge specific types of risk.
 The funds may have lower volatility over time and may to operate independently of market direction.

 - We offer a choice of absolute return funds that pursue their strategies with fixed-income and multi-asset approaches.